-Microprocessor and microcontroller are the basic electronic components in computer organization and architecture.
+Microprocessor and microcontroller are the basic electronic components.
+Based on the architecture both the components are different.
 They are widely different from each other but hardly many people know about it.

 Both have their own importance and uses.

 It does not have I/O peripheral component and internal memory.
-So it requires external components such as RAM, ROM, timmer, Serial interface, I/O port to operate.
+It requires external components such as RAM, ROM, timmer, Serial interface, I/O port to operate.

 Below is the block diagram of the microprocessor architecture.